Ekhon Nedekha Nodir Xhipare

 The story was inspired by the kidnapping of activist Sanjoy Ghosh, who was first abducted in 1997 from the island Majuli in Assam supposed to be by the United Liberation Front of Asom (ULFA) and subsequently killed.
 A controversy developed when it got rejected by the jury of the 59th National Film Awards in the category of best Assamese film for being "not Assamese".

 Plot

 Sridhar Ranjan, a social activist, has gone missing from Majuli, Assam.
 After almost seven years, when as per law he is about to be officially declared dead, his old journalist friend Abhijit Shandilya (Sanjay Suri) goes in search of Sridhar from Mumbai to Majuli.
-In Majuli, Abhijit finds himself to be a stranger of sorts in a place that’s infested with terrorists and where both the police and the terrorists seem to be suspicious of him.
-He befriends with his local guide Sudakshina (Bidita Bag).
+In Majuli, Abhijit finds himself to be a stranger of sorts in a place that's infested with terrorists and where both the police and the terrorists seem to be suspicious of him.
+He befriends his local guide Sudakshina (Bidita Bag).
 Sudakshina apparently was the guide for Sridhar when he came to Majuli initially.
 She, however, seems to be living with her own fears and stops short of getting close to Abhijit whenever an occasion comes up.
-The rest of the story revolves around Abhijit trying solve the mystery behind the disappearance of Sridhar.
+The rest of the story revolves around Abhijit trying to solve the mystery behind the disappearance of Sridhar.